What is HuskyCT?

 Who uses HuskyCT sites?

-Most of the 4000+ HuskyCT sites in use a semester are for traditional face-to-face classes, but HuskyCT is also used to deliver fully online classes and the online component of hybrid courses.
+Most of the 5000+ HuskyCT sites in use a semester are for traditional face-to-face classes, but HuskyCT is also used to deliver fully online classes and the online component of hybrid courses.
+(During the COVID-19 pandemic and the ensuing shift to completely remote/online teaching and learning, HuskyCT was the primary platform used to host online education at UConn.
+Since the pandemic began during the Spring 2020 semester, the vast majority of courses have been hosted entirely or in-part via HuskyCT.)

 What are they used for?